the movement practice of cinema antiplastique

 5. why does cinema antiplastique offer only workshops and not classes?

-we offer our 3 hour workshops at an accessible rate of $150 per session. this said, send us a note if you need a scholarship!
+our in studio workshops are 3 hour long, and are presently being offered at the accessible rate of $150 per session. this said, please send us a note if you need a scholarship!

 info [at] cinemantiplastique [dot] org